waiky8/crime-uk/README.md

 # Features:
 - Summary of crime by crime type
-- Datatable with additional information, including the outcome of investigations
-- Map with markers showing the locations where the crime occurred
+- Map with markers showing the locations where the crime occurred including additional information
 - More serious crimes are coloured red / orangered
 - Compare crimes by entering multiple areas
 - Postcode lookup to assist in determining the correct local area name - achieved by web scraping https://www.doogal.co.uk/ using **beautifulsoup4**